 From northwest Europe, the M1 motorway from Vienna and Bratislava enters Hungary just before Győr.
 A trip from Vienna to Budapest would take around 3hrs by car.
 To the South West, the M7 motorway leads to Croatia.
 The M5 motorway leads south towards Szeged, where there is nearby border crossing to Serbia and Romania.

 Train travel in Hungary is comfortable, safe, affordable and accessible from many European cities.
 Direct international trains travel from Budapest to locations including Munich, Prague, Vienna and Warsaw.

 Budapest is served by three airports, the largest of which is Budapest Ferenc Liszt International, located around 16km from the city.
 It’s the most used airport in the city, supporting flights from airlines including Ryanair, BA, Air China, Air France, Emirates, and many other international airlines.

-Cruise ships travel along the Danube to the Black Sea with many calling at Budapest.
-Additionally from mid-May to September, a thrice weekly ferry operates between Vienna and Budapest via Bratislava and takes around 6hrs.
+Cruise ships travel along the Danube to the Black Sea and many call at Budapest.
+Additionally, from mid-May to September, a thrice weekly ferry operates between Vienna and Budapest via Bratislava and takes around 6hrs.

-Budapest offers a generally mild climate with temperatures that rarely would make one uncomfortable – with average highs of upper 70°F in the country’s warmest months and a temperate average low of mid 20°’s in winter.
+Budapest offers a generally mild climate and temperatures are rarely uncomfortable – with average highs of upper 70°F in the country’s warmest months and a temperate average low of mid 20°’s in winter.

-Summers are warm and fine, with daylight averaging 9 to 11 hours a day and warm temperatures.
+Summers are warm and fine, with daylight averaging 9 to 11 hours a day.

-Early autumn tends to be an incredibly popular time to visit Budapest thanks to the warm and pleasant weather with temperatures rising to a high of 24°C (75.2°F) and fall to lows of 19°C (66.2°F) during the day.
-Winters are colder with December – February experiencing the coldest months.
+Early autumn tends to be an incredibly popular time to visit Budapest.
+The weather is warm and pleasant, with highs of 24°C (75.2°F) and lows of 19°C (66.2°F) during the day.
+Winters are colder, with December – February experiencing the lowest temperatures.
 Snowfall can be fairly frequent, but not particularly disruptive.